najiemayo/Couch_SGE_BRCA2/README.md

   - Within file BRCA2mave24.ldaER.Rtex, change data set name by changing the line `% db<-"uvCounts"` to `% db<-"uvCountsFnl"`, and increase the MCMC iterations by changing 'mcmc.pars<-list(iter=10000, burn=5000, thin=10) to `mcmc.pars<-list(iter=150000, burn=50000, thin=10)`
   - Start R by type R in the command line
   - Within R, type the following `library(knitr); knit("BRCA2mave24.ldaER.Rtex")`

+- Specified prior:
+  - Currently the prior is set to a mean value of 0.2 using a beta distribution Beta(2, 8).
+The change the prior, modifiy the line `beta.a<-2.0` and `beta.b<-8.0`.

 - Expected output and running time.
 The output files will be `BRCA2mave24.ldaER.tex`, `MAVEpostProbs.csv` and several pdf plots.
 File `BRCA2mave24.ldaER.tex` and the plots can be further compiled into a pdf file.
 File `MAVEpostProbs.csv` is the main output file for predicted probabilities of being pathogenic based on the training labels from file `variant_type_for_train.csv`.
 The following shows the main columns of output: